Christianity in the Roman Africa province: First centuries

 By the opening of the 3rd century there was a large Christian population in the towns and even in the country districts, which included not only the poor, but also persons of the highest rank.
 A council held at Carthage about the year 235 was presided over by the earliest known bishop of Carthage, Agrippinus, and was attended by eighteen bishops from the province of Numidia.
 Another council, held in the time of Cyprian, about the middle of the 3rd century, was attended by eighty-seven bishops.
 At this period the African Church went through a very grave crisis.

 The Emperor Decius published an edict that made many martyrs and confessors, and not a few apostates.
 A certain bishop, followed by his whole community, was to be seen sacrificing to the gods.
 The apostates (see Lapsi) and the timid who had bought a certificate of apostasy for money (see Libellatici) became so numerous as to believe they could lay down the law to the Church, and demand their restoration to ecclesiastical communion, a state of affairs that gave rise to controversies and deplorable troubles.

 Yet the Church of Africa had martyrs, even at such a time.
-The persecutions at the end of the third, and at the beginning of the fourth, century did not only make martyrs; they also gave rise to a minority that claimed that Christians could deliver the sacred books and the archives of the Church to the officers of the State, without lapsing from the faith.
+The persecutions at the end of the third, and the beginning of the fourth, century did not only make martyrs; they also gave rise to a minority that claimed that Christians could deliver the sacred books and the archives of the Church to the officers of the State, without lapsing from the faith.
 (See Traditors.)